 It takes about 5 minutes to whip up then pop them beauties in the oven, bake until golden brown and enjoy the fragrant aromas of pumpkin pie spices!

 If you make these gluten-free pumpkin breakfast cookies from DelightfulMomFood I would love to see your creations!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER for more recipe inspiration!
+Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER to be featured and for more recipe inspiration!
 And don't forget to rate the recipe in the recipe area and leave a comment below!

 Pumpkin Breakfast Cookies